frederic-perez/AmE-dictionary/data/dictionary.md

 __acorn worm__ _n_ Any of a class (Enteropneusta) of burrowing wormlike marine animals having an acorn-shaped proboscis and classified with the hemichordates.
 __acorn__ _n_ :four::hammer: _The acorn don’t fall far from the tree._ _Mighty oaks from little acorns grow._ :es: bellota
 __acquaintance__ _n_ :pencil2:
-__acquiesce__ _v intr_ :nine: /ak-wee-ESS/ /ak-wee-es/ To acquiesce is to accept, agree, or allow something to happen by staying silent or by not arguing.
+__acquiesce__ _vi_ :nine: /ak-wee-ESS/ /ak-wee-es/ To acquiesce is to accept, agree, or allow something to happen by staying silent or by not arguing.
 The word is somewhat formal, and is often used with _in_ or _to_.
 To agree to something or to accept something, although you do not want to. _Eventually, the professor acquiesced to the students’ request to have the seminar’s final class be a potluck lunch._ _Lucas was initially skeptical of the proposal, but acquiesced._
 __acquiescence__ _n_ :three::hammer:
 __acquisitive__ _adj_
 __acquisitiveness__ _n_
-__acquit__ _v tr_ :six: (acquitted) To relieve from a charge of fault or crime; declare not guilty. _If it doesn’t fit, you must acquit._
+__acquit__ _vt_ :six: (acquitted) To relieve from a charge of fault or crime; declare not guilty. _If it doesn’t fit, you must acquit._
 __acquittal__ _n_ :three::hammer:
 __acquittance__ _n_ A written release from an obligation, specifically a receipt indicating payment in full. _Syn_ release
 __acreage__ _n_ :three: Area of land measured in acres. _Syn_ land area